 Frankfurt International (FRA) is the country’s largest airport, with 70 million passengers passing through its gates in 2019.
 Apart from being the primary point of entry to Germany, FRA also serves as the primary hub for LH and all of its subsidiaries, including LH Cityline and LH Cargo.
 It also functions as a base airport for other important airlines such as DE, TUIfly (TU), EW, and EW Discover.

-However, it is not until the third place on the list that we find the airport that serves the capital city of Germany: the recently inaugurated Berlin-Brandenburg Willy Brandt Airport (BER).
-Despite being in third place, the airport has only transported 30 million passengers since its opening in 2020.
+However, it is not until the third place on the list that we find the airport that serves the capital city of Germany: Berlin-Brandenburg Willy Brandt Airport (BER).
+Despite being in third place, the airport has only transported over 30 million passengers since its opening in 2020.

 While it was meant once to become the worldwide point of entry for all travelers flying to Berlin, it has not seen any traditional airline based there since its opening.
 This is a puzzling situation.